 Seagull Mamma — A Performance Piece about Trash and Recycling

-Rotterdam-based, American-born theatre artist and educator Kathie diStefano visits Baltimore each semester.
-Her next trip is in fall 2020.
+Rotterdam-based, American-born theatre artist and educator Kathie diStefano visits Baltimore each year to do workshops.

 Ms. Kathie is part of the artist roster at Young Audiences Arts for Learning, Maryland and she performs “Seagull Mamma” at several schools in our region each semester.
 Public schools can sign up on the Young Audiences website to schedule the “Seagull Mamma” performance for this spring or in the future, for kids in kindergarten through grade 2.
 Young Audiences can provide subsidies to public schools to significantly reduce the cost of the performance by up to 80%; schools can inquire with Young Audiences for details.

 This interactive show takes young audience members on a journey through the eyes of a seagull mamma who mistakes trash for fish while hunting for food for her young.
 The term ‘plastic soup’ is introduced; lakes, rivers, and seas that have so much plastic trash that no fish can live there.